 RFSL works for a policy for the inclusion of trans people in sports.
-RFSL already recommends that children up to 18 themselves should be able to create the preconditions for their own participation in sports.
+RFSL already recommends that children up to 18 should be able to influence the terms for their own participation in sports.

 Discrimination of people based on gender identity and/or gender expression is contrary to the basic principle of all people’s equal value and rights.